espressif/esp-idf/docs/en/api-reference/system/freertos_additions.rst

 Referring to the diagram above, the 16 bytes of free space at the tail of the buffer is insufficient to store the 28 byte item.
 Therefore, the item is split into two parts (8 and 20 bytes) and written as two parts to the buffer.

 .. note::

     Allow-Split buffers treat both parts of the split item as two separate items, therefore call :cpp:func:`xRingbufferReceiveSplit` instead of :cpp:func:`xRingbufferReceive` to receive both parts of a split item in a thread safe manner.

 .. packetdiag:: ../../../_static/diagrams/ring-buffer/ring_buffer_wrap_byte_buf.diag
     :caption: Wrap around in byte buffers
     :align: center

-Byte buffers will **store as much data as possible into the free space at the tail of buffer**.
+Byte buffers **store as much data as possible into the free space at the tail of buffer**.
 The remaining data will then be stored in the free space at the head of the buffer.
 No overhead is incurred when wrapping around in byte buffers.

 Referring to the diagram above, the 16 bytes of free space at the tail of the buffer is insufficient to completely store the 28 bytes of data.
 Therefore, the 16 bytes of free space is filled with data, and the remaining 12 bytes are written to the free space at the head of the buffer.
-The buffer now contains data in two separate continuous parts, and each continuous part will be treated as a separate item by the byte buffer.
+The buffer now contains data in two separate continuous parts, and each continuous part is treated as a separate item by the byte buffer.

 Retrieving/Returning
 ^^^^^^^^^^^^^^^^^^^^